nogicoder/farcry/README.md

 <MM:SS:> <Lua> killer_username killed victim_username with weapon_code
 ```

-or the following format, when a player kills himself, e.g., when a stupid player miserably dies by throwing a grenade that eventually explodes on his feet...
+or the following format, when a player kills himself, e.g., when a stupid player miserably dies by throwing a grenade that eventually explodes at their feet...

 ```text
 <MM:SS:> <Lua> killer_username killed itself